 speaker

 James Walter

-acquisitions on the lens of what's the all-in total return we think we can achieve.
-And, you know, I'd say the majority of the acquisition dollars we spent have been on working interests.
-You know, I think we look at a lot of royalties deals.
-That's a pretty competitive landscape and competitive market where it's often perceived lower cost of capital.
-But I think we're definitely active buying royalties under these permeate resources where we can.
+the drilling program this year how much drilling is on that royalty acreage to enhance returns yeah i think look we i think we look at all acquisitions on the lens of what's the all-in total return we think we can achieve and you know i'd say the majority of the acquisition dollars we've spent have been on working interest you know i think we we look at a lot of royalties deals that's a that's a pretty competitive landscape and competitive market where is often perceived lower cost of capital, but I think we're definitely active buying royalties under these permanent resources where we can.
 I think where we've had the most success is buying working interest packages that come with royalties alongside it.
-You know, I think that's been, you saw that in the Berea Draw deal and we announced last year and kind of I think probably more likely to be the base case.
+You know, I think that's been, you saw that in the Berea Draw deal and we announced last year and kind of, I think, probably more likely to be the base case.
 And then, you know, when it comes to activity, you know, I'd say the activity goes towards the highest rate of return developments that we have.
-And, you know, more often than not, those tend to be on the high-end or high-package that we have with the guidance assets at about a 79 percent 8-8 in our eyes.
-So we're definitely allocating more capital to those higher return, higher in our eye packages.
+And, you know, more often than not, those tend to be on the high NRI package that we have with the kind of royalties advantage.
+You'll see on 15, our kind of 2020 fund guidance has us at about a 79% 8H NRI.
+So we're definitely allocating more capital to those higher return, higher NRI packages.

+speaker